 At "The Scoop" in the Student Union Memorial Center student workers serve their peers coffee, ice cream and pastries.
 The students take on multiple tasks and share the weight of taking orders, making coffee, scooping ice cream, making the waffle cones and preparing other food for the customers.

-Photos without credits are from students in Yemen who are part of this project.
+Photos without credits are from students and professors in Yemen who are part of this project.
 Their work is under the Al Jisr collective name for their security and safety.

 Tucson Museum of Art and Historic Block 36th Annual Fall Artisans Market: Portraying local artists and artisans